 In the last 2-3 weeks of an election, campaigns shift gears.
+Political campaigns use different voter mobilization techniques and tactics to turn potential voters into voters.

 And at that point, it’s a numbers game.
 You need a certain number of votes to win.
 What can you do to get them?